 - they then create campaigns for each identified target group.
 The online jeweller begins sending the campaigns several weeks before Valentine’s Day.
 They continue to do so right up to the order deadline date, increasing the number of offers the closer it gets to this date.

 For Valentine’s Day, it would be counter-productive to send the same newsletter to your whole customer base – you could end up shooting yourself in the foot.
 Let’s return to the example of the online jeweler: if they were to send just one newsletter, they would be unable to promote their more expensive lines because that would make 60% of its customers run for the hills.
 Equally, the jeweler’s more elite customers may be a bit disappointed to only see lower-priced items.
 Now more than ever, campaign intelligence solutions, like that offered by Tinyclues, make perfect sense.

 Harness the power of artificial intelligence this Valentine’s Day

-With Tinyclues’ predictive marketing solution you can target the right people for each offer – and ward off base fatigue.
+With Tinyclues’ campaign intelligence solution you can target the right people for each offer – and ward off base fatigue.

 Working offer by offer, Tinyclues’ solution identifies the most receptive targets from within your database.
 Marketers can then cleverly communicate with all of their customers, not just those who have previously shown interest in a product.
 Tinyclues’ solution scores the contacts in your database from most interested to least interested.
 It also suggests an arbitrage for people who may be a match for several offers.
 Once the marketer has defined the maximum number of messages that each contact can receive, Tinyclues will determine how to best spread your various offers across the segments represented in your base.